iconify/documentation/documents/partials/tools/utils/functions-list.md

 - `[func]stringToIcon(value)` converts icon name, such as `[str]mdi-light:home` into an `[type]IconifyIconName` object and optionally validates it.
 - `[func]validateIconName(icon)` validates `[type]IconifyIconName` object.

-There are also reusable functions for working with colors.
-They do not really belong to this package, however, they are used by few projects and making a separate package just for colors did not make much sense, so these functions were moved to Iconify Utils package:
+Functions for working with colors:

 - `[func]stringToColor(value)` converts string to `[type]Color` object, returns `null` on error.
 This can be used to validate user input.
 It supports color keywords, hexadecimal colors, RGB, HSL, LAB and LCH colors.
 Variables are not supported because this is meant for parsing SVGs, which should not reference any external variables.
 - `[func]compareColors(color1, color2)` compares colors.
 It also converts RGB to HSL if needed.
 - `[func]colorToString(color)` converts `[type]Color` object to string.
 Combined with `[func]stringToColor()`, this can be used to validate and clean up user input.

+Functions for working with emojis are split in separate documents:

+- TODO